Why College Alcoholism Is No Laughing Matter

 - Don't drink on an empty stomach.
 Eating food when you drink will make your body absorb the alcohol more slowly, allowing you to stay in full control longer.
 Choose food options that are low in sugar and high in protein.

 - Avoid mixing caffeine or other stimulants with alcohol.
-Nearly 30 percent of the alcoholic drinks consumed by college students contain caffeine.4 It's popular to mix energy drinks with alcohol or to consume them before or during a night of drinking.
+According to the Institute for Social Research at the University of Michigan, nearly 30 percent of the alcoholic drinks consumed by college students contain caffeine.
+It's popular to mix energy drinks with alcohol or to consume them before or during a night of drinking.
 But stimulants like caffeine and amphetamines like Adderall can make it hard to feel the effects of alcohol until you have a dangerously high BAC.
 They make it more likely that you'll over-consume alcohol.
-In fact, mixing energy drinks with alcohol has been shown to increase a person's chances of becoming dependent on alcohol.9
+In fact, mixing energy drinks with alcohol has been shown to increase a person's chances of becoming dependent on alcohol.

 - Refuse a drink if you don't want one.
 Don't allow yourself to get pressured into accepting any alcoholic beverages if you're not ready for them.
 Insist on something non-alcoholic, even if your only option is water or ice.
 Also, be skeptical of any drinks you aren't familiar with or didn't see being made.
 In many cocktails, especially sweet ones, it can be hard to taste the alcohol.

 Prevention is key.
 But what if you or a student you care about already has a drinking problem?
 Is it possible to stop binge drinking after you've become dependent on it?
 The answer is yes.